Ailís Ní Ríain: Music

-She is represented by the Contemporary Music Centre, Dublin.
+She is represented by the Contemporary Music Centre, Dublin which holds a large collection of her works.
 The British Music Collection also holds a selection of her musical work.

 Writing

 Ní Ríain's literary work is published by Bloomsbury and Nick Hern Books.
 She was awarded the Tom Erhardt Award, Peggy Ramsay Foundation Award and short-listed for the James Tait Black Award.
 Her first play, BEATEN, premiered in Liverpool and Glasgow in 2007.
 It has since been produced in Germany, Sweden, Ireland and London.